qcbit/resume-ats/docs/troubleshooting.md

+# Troubleshooting

-### Initial Mongo database and authorized user were not created
+## Initial Mongo database and authorized user were not created

 The mongo-init.js script isn't being executed, and the most common reason for this is that MongoDB has already been initialized in a previous run, and the data is persisting in a Docker volume.
 The initialization scripts in /docker-entrypoint-initdb.d/ only run when the database is started for the **very first time** with an empty data directory (/data/db inside the container).

 Here's a step-by-step guide to troubleshoot and fix this: